 Good Dog NYC DOE Preparation & Certification

-Good Dog DOE Preparation & Certification, developed specifically for the DOE Comfort Dog program, teaches the dog and human handler how to be a professional team for providing Animal Assisted Intervention (AAI) in educational and therapeutic environments.
+Good Dog Preparation and Certification, developed specifically for the NYC Department of Education Comfort Dog program and open only to NYC DOE employees, teaches the dog and human handler how to be a professional team for providing Animal Assisted Intervention (AAI) in educational environments.
 The program includes six hours of training – consisting of three weekly two-hour class.
 Also included are post-session trainer notes customized for you and your dog to practice between each training class.
 Finally, also included is one hour of shadow-visiting / individualized practicum counsel (live in your own school environment) via Skype or FaceTime.

 This Preparation & Certification class does not automatically guarantee acceptance into the Comfort Dog Program.
 School environment and other factors must be considered, and Comfort Dog Teams are determined by the Comfort Dog Administrator, Office of Safety and Youth Development, NYC DOE.
 But, successful completion of this program, or an equivalent preparation and certification program, is a prerequisite for Comfort Dog work.